-Angela Cutchineal returns to her alma mater as Director of Cooperative Education, helping students achieve internships and co-ops in their desired fields.
+Angela Cutchineal returns to her alma mater as Director of Experiential Learning, helping students achieve internships and co-ops in their desired fields.
 With a passion for career counseling, Cutchineal brings years of experience in professional placement to students at Holy Family University.
-She sat down with HFU to discuss her background, her goals as the new Director of Cooperative Education, and fancy dinner parties.
+She sat down with HFU to discuss her background, her goals as the new Director of Experiential Learning, and fancy dinner parties.

 HFU: Can you tell me a little about your professional background as it pertains to your new role?

 AC: “After completing my Bachelor of Arts at Holy Family University, I immediately went to work in the field of professional development and career counseling.
 I found it to be my passion, knowing right away this would be my ‘forever career.’
 I have worked with and professionally coached a diverse population: people with disabilities and folks of all levels of experience, income, education, active students, graduates, and alumni.
 I specialize in resume building techniques, job search planning, job matching, interview skills, teaching self-marketing, and long-term career planning.”

 HFU: What are some of your goals as the Director of Experiential Learning?

 AC: “I believe that the goal of any Director is to ensure that positive student outcomes are being met and the department is run professionally; providing support to the students, faculty, and staff it interacts with.
 My personal goal in the Office of Experiential Learning is to create a functional system that meets the needs of the students and employers in today’s job market.
 I’d like the students to be a part of the internship job search process, as this is an opportunity to learn effective life skills relating to professional development.”

 HFU: What is it like to work with students to find a co-op, and potentially their future career path?